top of page

 Although being officially part of the EU zone, Croatia didn't need to rush into changing over their currency.
 The Kuna was one of the most stable currencies in Europe and maintained a consistent rate against the Euro for close to 20 years.

-With that in mind, the timing is right for the European Union to give Croatia the green light to begin using the euro from next year and will join 19 other EU member states that use the currency.
+With that in mind, the timing is right for the European Union to give Croatia the green light to use the Euro, and joins 19 other EU member states that use the currency.

 Converting your local money into Euro is a lot more favourable on the exchange if doing in Croatia rather than in your home country.
 Download the XE.com app for up to date rates so you can confidently make your comparisons at the exchange booth.
 If you can get close to the official rate, then you know you've done well!